apple/swift-distributed-actors/Sources/DistributedActors/Docs.docc/Receptionist.md

 ### Checking-out from receptionist listings

-In general, the receptionist should not be used as means of implementing "presence" in the sense of a specific actor checking in and out of the receptionist as it sees fit, e.g. to signal "I am now available again!".
-Such patterns are to be implemented in the application layer of your system, and should be done b
+Checking out of the receptionist is performed automatically when a previously checked-in actor is terminated, be it by the node that it was located on terminating, or the actor itself being deallocated.

+There is no explicit API for checking out an actor.
+The receptionist should not be used to aggressively add and remove the same actor, but instead publish actors which are supposed to be well known and relatively stable contact points.
+For aggressively added/removed actors, it is recommended to handle this on the application level, by one well known actor managing the handing out of references.
+This way it also is possible to more tightly check where and how actor references are handed out.